Logan Hale, callsign "Wraith"

 By the start of the following year, Logan had mostly recovered from his PTSD but the guilt he couldn’t shake leading him down a dark path, losing a lot of his sense of humour and laid back personality as well as being unsure of what to do with his life.
 He’d retired from Starfleet and his parents had retired, the Sunrise having long since been sold, but he knew that he had to do something and felt the desire to fly again inside him, something he hadn’t felt since the incident.

 Looking around he found a job as the helmsman of the SS Morning Star, a cargo freighter that ran the routes between planets on both sides of the Federation/Klingon border, an area he knew all too well.
 However he soon discovered that the Morning Star wasn't always running goods that were exactly legal, but for some reason he didn’t find himself caring all that much.
 It paid well and it got him back behind the helm of a ship, which was good enough for him.
 Being a smuggler meant that his skills as a pilot were always kept sharp as he had to avoid others trying to take their cargo as well as avoiding or outrunning both Federation and Klingon ships at the borders until he eventually brought a small cargo ship of his own that he named the SS Crimson Sunset, a rather ironic name he thought giving where he now found himself in life.
+In this short time Logen made some new acquaintances on both sides of the border.

 He spent his downtime in the seedier bars on the seedier planets, getting into fights, drinking, gambling and doing everything he could to distract from the memories that haunted him, which was how the year went for him.
 He still heard from Eryn occasionally, now Chief CONN Officer on an Intrepid-class ship exploring the Gamma Quadrant but with the distance and the fact Logan was no longer the person he had been, eventually contact between the two stopped altogether.